sagemath/sagewiki_to_gh-2022-10-10/days72.md

 === Automata and Digit Expansions ===

-Automata and transducers are available in SageMath via its [[http://doc.sagemath.org/html/en/reference/combinat/sage/combinat/finite_state_machine.html|finite state machines module]].
+Automata and transducers are available in !SageMath via its [[http://doc.sagemath.org/html/en/reference/combinat/sage/combinat/finite_state_machine.html|finite state machines module]].
 The introduction of this package will focus on examples related to digit expansions.

 === Add other Topics here ===